dbarzin/deming/INSTALL.md

 The administrator's default language is English.
 To change language, go to the user profile page (top right of the main page).

+To import a framework and generate test data, go to "Configuration" -> "Import" (optional).

 ## Apache